-- 1) Has the offeror met all minimum prior experience requirements? - 2) Do the individuals assigned to the project have experience on similar projects? - 3) How well has the firm demonstrated experience in completing similar projects? - 4) Has the firm provided references or letters of reference from previous clients or affiliated organizations?
+- 1) Does the offeror demonstrate meeting the minimum prior experience required? - 2) Do the individuals assigned to the project meet the minimum requirements and have experience on similar projects? - 3) How well has the offeror demonstrated experience in completing similar projects on time and within budget? - 4) Has the offeror provided references or letters of reference from previous clients? - 5) Does the offeror demonstrate similar work with other state agencies or large entities?